Chart Color Schemes

 The educational profile of Heathcote - Waterfall exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has educational challenges, with university qualification rates at 24.4%, significantly lower than Greater Sydney's average of 38.0%.
-This situation presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 24.4%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 15.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (3.0%).
-Trade and technical skills are prominent, with 41.9% of residents aged 15+ holding vocational credentials - advanced diplomas (12.3%) and certificates (29.6%).
+Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them, including advanced diplomas (12.3%) and certificates (29.6%).
+Educational participation is high, with 29.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education